elewites/ChatAppServer/README.md

 3. Once the user has connected to a room, they are able to send messages to the room and recieve messages from everyone else in the room.

-- e.g. Displaying the price of bitcoin in USD or EUR is the user's choice.

 4. The user is able to logout whenever they want via a logout button.

-5. The login state of the user persists for a period of time in session storage until the application is closed.
+5. The login state of the user persists for a period of time in the session storage as long as the browser window is not closed.